 January seems to be the month of soups and smoothies.
-This soup takes time and preparation, but it is so worth it.
+This Butternut Squash and Apple Soup take time and preparation, but it is so worth it.
 What you will love is the slight sweetness from the apple and apple cider; then the robust flavor of the roasted butternut squash.
 I did not use curry as I didn’t have it on hand (and the soup came out fine).
 Next time I make this, I will try it with the curry seasoning, yet I will start out slow (maybe 1/2 teaspoon) and go from there.
 I have not really cooked with curry, so it will be a new experience for me.

 Ingredients: